NicholasRabbit/Operating-Systems/6.S081/Notes of Labs.md

 ```

 [A guidance from bilibili](./note-images\building env of the labs of 6-S081.txt) (it has not been verified).

+#### 1.2 errors

+(1) When running `./grade-lab-util  xxx`, there is an error: `/usr/bin/env: ‘python’: No such file or directory`

+Solution:

+- Verify if Python is installed by running `python3 --version` in the terminal.

+- Locate the Python 3 installation path by running `whereis python3`.

+- Create a symbolic link to map `python` to `python3` using the command:

+- `sudo ln -s /usr/bin/python3 /usr/bin/python`.

 ### 2, Start  and quit xv6